deniz-oezdemir/Webserv/README.md

     I -->|Logs Events| N
 ```

 ## Usage 🚀

 In order to test our Webserv implementation, clone and make it.

 ```bash
 git clone https://github.com/deniz-oezdemir/Webserv.git
 cd Webserv
 make
 ```
 You can start by using the default config provided.
 This config has seven virtual servers listening on ports 8081 to 8087.
-We recommend to start with `http://localhost:8087/`, our humble Instagram clone.
+We recommend starting with `http://localhost:8087/`, our humble Instagram clone.

 ```bash
 ./webserv [OPTIONAL: flags] [OPTIONAL: config_file]